CDL-Dryad/vagrant-dryad/README.md

 vagrant-dash
 =============

-Vagrant and Ansible config for building a Dash VM
+Vagrant and Ansible config for building a Dash/Dryad VM

 Uses Ubuntu 12.04 64-bit, Ansible, MySQL, Java8, Ruby

-See also [Dash2 installation](https://github.com/CDLUC3/dashv2/blob/development/documentation/dash2_install.md) for the details of the process that is automated by this codebase.
+See also [Dryad installation](https://github.com/CDL-Dryad/dryad/blob/master/documentation/dryad_install.md) for the details of the process that is automated by this codebase.

 ## Requirements